Călin Georgescu: TikTok scandal

 The Romanian investigative outlet Snoop wrote that the "Balance and uprightness" campaign on TikTok was funded by the National Liberal Party, which hired the Romanian firm Kensington Communication to run the campaign.
 Kensington Communications sent a script to 130 influencers for use through a newly established platform called FameUp.
 Although the hashtag was changed from "Balance and seriousness" to "Balance and uprightness" (the firm Kensington Communication claims it was done without consulting them), the influencers still followed the script given to them.
-Then at least some of these influencers added "Călin Georgescu" in the comments – in effect, lending their support to Georgescu.
+Then, at least some of these influencers added "Călin Georgescu" in the comments – in effect, lending their support to Georgescu.

 Georgescu reported his own income during the electoral campaign as 0 euros, and his campaign spending as 0 euros (all candidates have to fill mandatory reports of their income and campaign spending).
 Romanian businessman Dan Șucu estimated the cost of Georgescu's electoral campaign at €50 million.

-He got the nickname "TikTok Messiah" or "Ultranationalist Messiah".
+He received the nickname "TikTok Messiah" or "Ultranationalist Messiah".

 Detention and investigation

-On 26 February 2025, Romanian prosecutors launched a criminal investigation into Georgescu for various alleged offenses including campaign funding abuses, support of fascist groups and "incitement to actions against the constitutional order".
+On 26 February 2025, Romanian prosecutors launched a criminal investigation into Georgescu for various alleged offenses, including campaign funding abuses, support of fascist groups, and "incitement to actions against the constitutional order".
 The same day, Georgescu was detained by police as he was on his way to register his candidacy for the 2025 presidential election.
 His questioning coincided with police searches at 47 home addresses, according to the General Prosecutor's Office.
-Georgescu denied all wrongdoing and stated authorities were "looking to invent evidence to justify stealing the election and to do anything in their efforts to block a new candidacy from me".
-Romanian prime minister Marcel Ciolacu of the Social Democratic Party stated on social media that "the judiciary is independent and the law must be applied regardless of persons".
+Georgescu denied all wrongdoing and stated authorities were "looking to invent evidence to justify stealing the election and to do anything in their efforts to block a new candidacy from me."
+Romanian Prime Minister Marcel Ciolacu of the Social Democratic Party stated on social media that "the judiciary is independent and the law must be applied regardless of persons."

 Prosecutors ordered Georgescu not to appear in the media or create any new social media accounts for the next 60 days.
 These bans were set to expire one week before the 4 May 2025 presidential election.

-Investigation established that Georgescu's security team was composed largely of mercenaries who fought along the Wagner Group, most notably Horațiu Potra, Marin Burcea, Eugen Sechila and Dorina Mihai.
+The investigation established that Georgescu's security team was primarily composed of mercenaries who fought alongside the Wagner Group, most notably Horațiu Potra, Marin Burcea, Eugen Sechila, and Dorina Mihai.
 All had links to Wagner and the Akhmat Kadyrov Regiment.

-Georgescu and his wife are a low-income family (400 Euro/month), inhabit an expensive villa, and he uses to have a driver and bodyguards.
+Georgescu takes no income, and his wife's company declared an income of 2.000 Lei (€400) per month.
+The couple and their children inhabit an expensive villa, valued at €500,000, and he used to have a driver and bodyguards, who were paid at least €500 a day.
+According to the last available overview, the couple earned about 2100 Lei (€420) per month as of 2024, and 1525 Lei (€305) per month as of 2025.